josephcrowell/flutter_logcat_monitor/README.md

 Flutter plugin to monitor the stream of system messages, stack traces etc using *logcat* command-line tool.

-NOTE: This plugin fetches logs only on Android Devices presently.
+NOTE: This plugin fetches logcat logs only on Android Devices.

 # how to use